 Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered nonprofit.

 The page owner is responsible for the distribution of funds raised.

 Do you know anyone in need or maybe want to help a local community cause?

 Create you own page and donʼt let that cause go unfunded!About Crowdfunding

 About the fundraiser

-I’m a feminist and mother.
+I’m a feminist and mum of 3.
 Indian by birth and Londoner by choice.
-After 30 years working on sustainability & gender in various roles – and several marathons, triathlons & long-distance swims later – I’m combining my passions to kickstart this campaign, have fun & make an impact.
+After 30 years working on sustainability & gender in various roles, and several marathons, triathlons & long-distance swims later, I’m combining my passions to kickstart this campaign, have fun & make an impact.